 This post is a near aside to Bioneers 2016 Highlights.
 I traveled by air to Bioneers because relations with my son meant I did not have time for ground travel.
-This experience reminds a series of questions long pressing me, "Is there time for air travel?
+This experience reminds a series of questions long pressing me, "Is there time for air travel when there are alternatives?
 Is it that there is just enough time yet to ground this Dream before 'regenerative impetus' itself is lost?
 What does it mean to 'accept the limits of the present'?

 Slow Down to Drawdown